 Annual rebate when you invest through Wealth Club

 Pembroke’s exposure to consumer businesses continues to differentiate the VCT from the wider cohort.
-Andrew Wolfson’s experience means they know first-hand what it takes to build a successful business.
-As a result, they tend to take a much more active role in their investee companies than some VCT managers, aided by Pembroke’s willingness to take a significant stake.
+Andrew Wolfson’s experience means he knows first-hand what it takes to build a successful business.
+As a result, Pembroke tends to take a more active role in its portfolio companies than some VCT managers, aided by Pembroke’s willingness to take a significant stake.

 - Target dividend

 - Initial charge